Bisexual Panromantic Relationships– Keeping Them Happy and Respectful – No Unicorn Hunters Allowed

 Getting Out Gracefully

-If this is an arrangement that the three of you have decided will be longer-term, then the exit strategy will be far different.
+If this is an arrangement that all of you have decided will be longer-term, then the exit strategy will be far different.
 It’s time for some real talk about what went well, what each of you liked or did not, etc. Which brings us to the next and last section of this guide.

-Aftercare and Reflection
+Reflection

 This is a time for reflections and communication, for providing emotional support to one another, and for honest and open talk.
 Here are topics for aftercare:

-- Did anything that happened key into your own personal or emotional growth?
-What did you learn about yourself and/or your partner?
+• Did anything that happened key into your own personal or emotional growth?
+What did you learn about yourself and/or your partner?.

 Resources and Support